Alarcón: Castle of Alarcón

 Of Muslim origin, this medieval fortress was constructed in the 8th century and conquered by King Alfonso VIII in 1184.
 The castle sits atop a promontory inside a bend of the Júcar River, creating a formidable stronghold whose battlements provide an impressive view to the border with Valencia.
 The keep, built around 1460 by Castilian nobleman Juan Pacheco, serves as the fortress's trademark feature.
 The historical figure Juan Manuel, Prince of Villena, who wrote the Tales of Count Lucanor, once lived within the castle walls.

 The fortress was restored on various occasions throughout its history.
-In 1963, after years of neglect, the castle was expropriated from the Torrijos family by politician Manuel Fraga Iribarne and subsequently restored by the national tourism organization Turespaña, who opened its doors as a Parador hotel in 1966.
+In 1963, after years of neglect, the castle was expropriated from the Torrijos family by politician Manuel Fraga and subsequently restored by the national tourism organization Turespaña, who opened its doors as a Parador hotel in 1966.
 Tours of the castle are currently offered by local guides.

 Church of Santo Domingo de Silos

 This 13th century church was built in the late Romanesque style.
 Of the original structure, both the semicircular apse in the nave and the southern portal have been preserved.
 The portal's splayed arch consists of three colonnettes per doorjamb, capped by pointed proto-Gothic archivolts.
 In the 16th century, the square tower and the walls of the nave were built following Renaissance designs, while the Baroque period saw the modification of the ceiling with a ribbed barrel vault.
 Today the church has been adapted for use as an exhibition hall and auditorium.
 It was declared a national monument on February 19, 1992.